How to start using AI in 2026 – A complete guide for beginners

 Here are some prominent examples of AI:

-• Machine Learning: Systems that learn and improve from experience without explicit programming.
+• Machine learning: Systems that learn and improve from experience without explicit programming.
 For example, Netflix’s recommendation system suggests movies and TV shows based on user behavior.

-• Computer Vision: Systems that interpret visual information.
+• Computer vision: Systems that interpret visual information.
 Facial recognition systems in security and smartphone unlocking are some examples where computer vision is implemented.

-• Expert Systems: AI that mimics human decision-making.
+• Expert systems: AI that mimics human decision-making.
 Such systems are medical diagnosis systems that analyze symptoms and suggest conditions.

 • Robotics: AI-powered robots that perform complex tasks and interact with their environment.
 Think of autonomous vehicles and industrial robots in manufacturing.